About us

 What this site does and does not do

-• Surface adverse signals when we find them: expired licenses, name mismatches, missing registry confirmations.
+- Surface adverse signals when they are found: expired licenses, name mismatches, missing registry confirmations.

-• Mark operators as Watchlist when our evidence is too thin to recommend.
+- Mark operators as Watchlist when the evidence is too thin to recommend.

-• Claim withdrawal tests we did not personally run.
+- Claim withdrawal tests that were not personally run.

-The fastest way to flag an error is to write to [email protected] with the page URL and the specific claim you are disputing.
-I read everything that comes in and reply within a few days.
-If your correction shows up in our methodology changelog, that page records what changed and why.
+The fastest way to flag an error is to write to [email protected] with the page URL and the specific claim being disputed.
+The team reviews every message and responds when action is taken.

-I do not take requests to remove negative information, change a verdict, or speed up a listing.
-The verdict logic is deterministic and lives in the code (see methodology).
-If you think the verdict for an operator is wrong, the way to change it is to provide evidence that changes the underlying signals.
+PayoutDB does not take requests to remove negative information, change a verdict, or speed up a listing.
+The verdict logic is deterministic from the underlying data.
+If the data changes, the verdict changes.
+If the data is disputed, the team investigates and issues a correction where warranted.